ImWesMan/yt2mp3wesman/README.md

 # YT2MP3-WesMan
 An insanely simple and lightweight Windows desktop application which allows you to easily download the audio from any YouTube video as an MP3 file.

-Running Locally (From Source)
+Running Locally (From Source)-

-Requirements
+Requirements:

-Python 3.7 or higher installed on your system pytubefix Python package
+Python 3.7 or higher installed on your system

+pytubefix Python package

-Setup Steps
+Setup Steps-

 Install dependencies:

-Open a terminal or command prompt and run: pip install pytubefix
+Open a terminal or command prompt and run:

+pip install pytubefix

 Run the script:

-From the terminal, navigate to the folder containing yttomp3.py and run: python yttomp3.py
+From the terminal, navigate to the folder containing yttomp3.py and run:

+python yttomp3.py

 Use the app:

 Paste a YouTube URL into the input field.

 Click "Download MP3."

 Choose where to save the MP3 file.

 Watch the progress bar and status messages.

 ---------------------------------------------------------------------------------------
 Using the Prebuilt EXE (No Python Needed)

 If you just want to use the tool without installing Python or dependencies:

 Download the latest yt2mp3-wesman.exe from the Releases page.